-Prerequisites: Grade of B or better in INTP 212, INTP 214, INTP 216, and INTP 228; Corequisites: INTP 222, INTP 224, and INTP 230 (formerly ITR 226)
+Prerequisites: Grade of B or better in INTP 212, INTP 214, INTP 216, and INTP 228; Co-requisites: INTP 222, INTP 224, and INTP 230

 Expands the process of visually representing English.
 Students will focus on the expansion and enhancement of transliterating skills at the English end of the ASL-English continuum.
 Students will incorporate ASL features into intermediate to advanced level texts presented in a simultaneous mode.